Donald Trump Will Hold Wisconsin Rally On Night Of Correspondents’ Dinner

-President Donald Trump will hold a “Make America Great Again” rally on April 27, the same night that the White House Correspondents’ Association holds it annual dinner.
+President Donald Trump will hold a “Make America Great Again” rally on April 27, the same night that the White House Correspondents’ Association (WHCA) holds its annual dinner.

 “President Trump looks forward to sharing the successes of his administration with the great people of Wisconsin,” said Michael Glassner, chief operating officer of Donald J. Trump for President Inc., Fox News reported.